daniestrijdom/chatroom/README.md

 ## Overview

-Users can join (or create) a coversation.
-There are no accounts and no chat history, only discussion topics with a limit number of participants to encourage everyone to add their unreserved opinion to the conversation.
+A simple chatroom application.
+A user can pick a name and join the conversation, no conversation history will be visible.

 ## Technical Specifications

-This service uses express on the backend, firebase real time database for storage, and socket.io for handling the messaging functionality.
+This service uses express on the backend, and socket.io for handling the messaging functionality, and ejs for rendering on the front end.

 ## Miminal Viable Product Features

 - User can choose a name
-- User can see a list of open chat rooms
+- User can see real-time conversation
-- User can join a chat room and
+- User can participate in real-time conversation
-  - see live conversation
+- User can see who the names of other conversation participants
-  - participate in live conversation
+- Users are distinguisha

 ## Planned Enhancements

 - User can create a chat room
-- User who creates a chatroom can moderate the conversation by kicking trolls
-- User can browse paginated chatrooms on the home page
-- User can search for chatroom by keyword
 - Replace template front end with React & some state management library (possiby redux)

 ## Licence